Kais3rP/react-text2speech/README.md

 ## Features:

+-   Voice language customization
--   Highlight of text during reading.
+-   Highlight of text during reading
--   Full control on timeline by sliding seekbar or by manually clicking text words.
+-   Full control on timeline by sliding seekbar or by manually clicking text words
 -   Preview of reading time ( time is averagely calculated )
 -   Control reading speed
 -   Select voice type and language